dherault/coursera_algorithms/README.md

 C(T) = sum(items i, pi * search time for i in T)

 If T is a red-black tree, then C(T) = O(logn)

+#### Optimal Substructure

+Focus on a top-down approach

+Choosing the root can have hard to predict repercussions